project-tonite/storage-api-service/README.md

 For development and testing, you can use tools like `curl`, `Postman`, or your favorite programming language to interact with the API.

+**Note:** If you prefer, you can also make use of the **uploadTestUI.html** file located within the test project.
+This file serves as a dummy UI for uploading physical files to the endpoint.
+Just remember to update the `action` attribute in the form to reflect the URL where your API is hosted/running.

 ## Sample API Usage

 Here is a sample `curl` command to create a new file: